keni2006/Sphere-51x/README.md

   the official Windows and Linux connector archives into `third_party/`.
 The legacy Oracle MySQL Connector/C **6.1.11** headers remain available under `third_party/mysql-connector-c-6.1.11-win32` for projects that still rely on them.
+Visual Studio builds also probe `MariaDBConnector/` at the repository root so you can keep a copy of the connector tree under source control if you prefer.
 You can still override the include/library directories with the `MYSQL_INCLUDE_DIR` and `MYSQL_LIB_DIR` environment variables if you would rather target a system-wide installation.
 - When building with Visual Studio you can keep the defaults that point at the